Search California Business Entities

 Limited Partnership (LP)

 The limited partnership business structure in California provides limited liability for some partners.
-LPs must have at least one general partner, who will act as the entity’s controlling partner, and one limited partner, whose liability is usually limited to the amount/extent of their control or participation in the business.
-Be aware that the general partner(s) in an LP typically has unlimited personal liability for the entity’s debts and obligations.
+LPs must have at least one general partner, who will act as the entity's controlling partner, and one limited partner, whose liability is usually limited to the amount/extent of their control or participation in the business.
+Be aware that the general partner(s) in an LP typically have unlimited personal liability for the entity's debts and obligations.

 General Partnership (GP)